DenverLacey/temex/README.md

 # Getting Started

-To get started, all you have to do is add the file `temex.h` to you project and include it.
+To get started, all you have to do is add the file `temex.h` to your project and include it.
 **NOTE**: You must define `TX_IMPLEMENTATION` exactly **once** in your whole project.
 Typically in your main file is good.

 ```c